 Landlords who replace existing toilets in their property should consider installing dual flush toilets with a minimum 3-star WELS rating to meet the water efficiency requirements by 23 March 2025.

-For more information about water efficient products and labelling schemes, visit the Water Efficiency Labelling and Standards (WELS) Scheme website or call 1800 218 478.
+For more information about regulated water saving products and their testing ,rating, labeling and display requirements visit the Water Efficiency Labeling and Standards (WELS) Scheme website or call 1800 372 746.

 Visit repairs, maintenance and damage if any water utility is broken (e.g. burst water pipe) or the property’s taps or toilets are leaking.